coderamen666/srd-v3.5-md/epic/epic-magic-items-1.md

 of an epic magic item, with one addition: If the item gives a bonus beyond the limit allowed in for normal, nonepic magic items, multiply the portion of the market price derived from that characteristic by 10.
-Some epic characteristics, such as caster level, don't trigger this multiplier.
+Some epic characteristics, such as caster level, don’t trigger this multiplier.

 ### Experience Point Cost